monerodocs/md/docs/interacting/monero-blockchain-import-reference.md

 ---
 # `monero-blockchain-import` - Reference

-!!! warning
+!!! note
-    Nowadays, there is little usage for raw blockchain export/import.
+    Nowadays, there is little usage for raw blockchain export / import.
 In the past the p2p blockchain download was much slower.
 Back than blockchain.raw file was used to speed up download process of bootstrapping a node.

 ## Overview